manisha-v/Snake-Game/README.md

   - `SpawnFood.cs`: Manages the spawning of food items.
   - `SS.cs`: Extended/helper Snake behavior.

-- **build.zip:** Contains the executable application and necessary DLL files to run the game.
+- **build:** Contains the executable application and necessary DLL files to run the game.

 ---